Wesliey7/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that adds executive permission to the owner
+a script that adds execution permissions to the owner